LSU Tigers men's basketball: Matt McMahon era (2022–present)

 Murray State head coach Matt McMahon was announced as Wade's permanent successor, signing a 7-year deal.
 In the first month of his tenure, all 11 scholarship players who were set to return instead chose to enter the transfer portal, a situation Jeff Borzello of ESPN described as "fairly unprecedented."

 The Tigers struggled in McMahon's inaugural season, suffering through a 15-game losing streak in January and February before ending it by defeating Vanderbilt.
-LSU finished 14-19 overall and last in the SEC at 2-16.
+LSU finished 14–19 overall and last in the SEC at 2–16.

 Championships

 National championships

-LSU claims a national championship for the 1934–35 season, but not on the basis of any determination by an external selector or outcome of any contest purporting to determine a national champion.
+LSU claims a national championship for the 1934–35 season.
+In 1935, the American Legion sponsored an intersectional "Rose Bowl", promoted as a basketball game "for the national collegiate title," on April 13 at the Convention Hall in Atlantic City, New Jersey.

+LSU defeated eastern champions Pittsburgh 41–37 and claimed the national collegiate basketball championship based on this victory.

 Final Fours

 LSU has played in four Final Fours in the NCAA Men's Division I Basketball Championship tournament.
 The Tigers are 0-6 all-time in the Final Four, losing the third place game in 1953 and 1981.
-The third place game was discontinued after LSU's 78-74 loss to Virginia in 1981.
+The third place game was discontinued after LSU's 78–74 loss to Virginia in 1981.